Resources > Solving Real Life Problems

 On their way to their goal, the town of Manang, these trekkers had to decide what to do next when their trail was washed away by flood waters.
 Life, limb, and reaching their goal were at stake for the 15 teenagers.
 Luckily, they had been trained at the Riekes Center in DEF's Decision Quality concepts and tools and were able to come to a good group decision with a great outcome.

-Use the curriculum to discover concepts and tools they used.
+Use the curriculum to discover concepts and tools the trekkers used.